>> ENROLL NOW FOR THE 5 MONTH BEGINNERS COURSE HAWAIIAN CHANTS AND HULA >>

 It's about the spiritual dimension, if that's out of whack, then everything else is out of whack.

-Imagine you finally have dedicated time to study Hawaiian Chants and Hula from a Kanaka ʻŌiwi teacher with a like-minded community full of Aloha helping you to serve your clients and loved ones in a deeper way and feel more Aloha all the time.
+Imagine you finally have dedicated time to study Hawaiian Chants and Hula from a Kanaka ʻŌiwi teacher with a like-minded community full of Aloha helping you to serve your clients and loved ones more deeply and feel more Aloha all the time.

 Imagine being able to engage in Hawaiian ceremonies and protocol on the islands of Hawaiʻi.